Gastonia, North Carolina Therapists

 Similar to the prevalence of major depression in teens, North Carolina’s overall suicide rate of 12.97 people per 100,000 is less than the national statistic of 13.42 per 100,000.
 Of course, no amount of suicide is an acceptable rate.
 At any age, therapeutic intervention is critical for those experiencing significant feelings of helplessness or hopelessness.

 Household Composition in Gastonia, North Carolina

-A social support system, including family and friends, buffers the negative impact of stress on body and mind.
+A social support system, including family and friends, buffers the negative impact of stress on the body and mind.
 The opposite is true as well, in that marital discord or conflict within the family unit can cause or exacerbate mental health problems.
-Currently in the US, approximately 6.9 per 1,000 people are married, while the divorce rate is 3.2 per 1,000.
-In North Carolina nearly 11 percent of people are divorced, which falls in the middle of the pack compared to other states.
+Currently, in the US, approximately 6.9 per 1,000 people are married, while the divorce rate is 3.2 per 1,000.
+In North Carolina, nearly 11 percent of people are divorced, which falls in the middle of the pack compared to other states.

 Marriage counseling helps couples regain trust and improve communication to help save relationships.
 When the marriage cannot be saved, individual or group therapy helps people deal with the loss and move forward.

 Another external factor that influences mental health is feeling safe.
 In the hierarchy of needs, safety is a basic need second only to food, clothing, and shelter.
 Unfortunately, being victimized threatens this sense of security.
 In Gastonia, there is a 1 in 18 chance of becoming a victim of either a property or violent crime.
 This crime rate is 93 percent higher than the state and 105 percent higher than the national average.

 When a person or loved one is a victim of a violent crime, stress reactions escalate.
 In some cases, serious depression and anxiety occur and negatively impact all aspects of a person’s life including relationships, career, and even sense of self.
 Counseling services help people work through this difficult time and reestablish feelings of safety and control.